Stanxxy/CS6380Project1/README.md

 - Sennan:
   - In the version of Sharayu he keeps the round value in each process while I think we don't have to do that
+  * We could add one round of leader broad casting